For Families

 Family Guide

-A comprehensive resource, reflecting the complex nature of Dravet Syndrome – it’s the culmination of knowledge, lived experience and insights we’ve gathered over 15 years, informed by the expertise of our Medical Advisory Board.
-Find out more here.
+A comprehensive resource for families – it’s the culmination of knowledge, lived experience and insights informed by our Medical Advisory Board.

 Apply for Grants